Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections

 \section{The unpolarized cross section}

-Using the general expression of the amplitudes Eq. (\ref{eq:amplitude-definition}) and Eq. (\ref{eq:invariant-amplitude}), one can get the expressions of the unpolarized differential scattering cross sections as follows.
+Using the general expression of the amplitudes (\ref{eq:amplitude-definition}) and (\ref{eq:invariant-amplitude}), one can get the expressions of the unpolarized differential scattering cross sections as follows:

-where $E_{e'}$ is the energy of final electron in the Lab frame, $\Omega_{e'}$ is the angle of final electron in the Lab frame, $\Omega_\pi$ is the angle of pion in the center frame of pion and final proton and we have taken $c_1^{(1\gamma)}$ as real.
-From Eq. (\ref{equ:Ana TPE cross section}) one can also see that the contribution from $c_2^{(2\gamma)}$ can be neglected when taking the approximation $m_e=0$.
+where $E_{e'}$ is the energy of final electron in the laboratory frame, $\Omega_{e'}$ is the angle of the final electron in the laboratory frame, $\Omega_\pi$ is the angle of the pion in the center frame of the pion and final proton, and we have taken $c_1^{(1\gamma)}$ as real.
+From Eq. (\ref{equ:Ana TPE cross section}) one can also see that the contribution from $c_2^{(2\gamma)}$ can be neglected when making the approximation $m_e=0$.

 The unpolarized cross sections above can be written as